-- 1. A baccalaureate degree in nursing from an NLN or CCNE accredited program with an undergraduate Grade Point Average of 3.0 (on a 0-4 scale). - 2.
+- A baccalaureate degree in nursing from an NLN or a CCNE accredited program with an undergraduate Grade Point Average of 3.0 (on a 0-4 scale).
+At the discretion of the school of nursing chair and two senior faculty members, a candidate may be admitted on probation if the GPA is between 2.75 and 2.99; this candidate will have to attain a "B" or better in all courses in the graduate program. - 2.
 A valid New York State RN license and current registration. - 3.
 Health insurance and malpractice/liability insurance with a current identification number and expiration date. - 4.
-Evidence of personal and professional qualifications, and potential for graduate study from at least three professional references:

-- one from the applicant's undergraduate program (faculty or director) if possible; - · one from a current, immediate work supervisor; - one from a previous work supervisor. - One year of experience as a Registered Nurse in clinical nursing practice is preferred. - 6.
-Satisfactory completion of undergraduate courses in Elementary Statistics, Principles of Nursing Research, and Physical Assessment. - 7.
-A personal statement (essay) that reveals evidence of good communication and writing skills, and ability to identify career goals that are consistent with the purposes of the MSN program.
-A writing sample will be requested in person at the time of the interview. - 8.
+Evidence of personal and professional qualifications, and potential for graduate study from at least three professional references: - one from the applicant's undergraduate program (faculty or director) if possible; - one from a current, immediate work supervisor; - one from a previous work supervisor. - 5.
+At least two years of experience as a Registered Nurse in clinical nursing practice is expected. - 6.
+Satisfactory completion of undergraduate courses in in Elementary Statistics, Principles of Nursing Research, Anatomy and Physiology, Physical Assessment, Pathophysiology and Pharmacology. - A personal statement (essay) that reveals evidence of good communication and writing skills, and ability to identify career goals that are consistent with the purposes of the MSN program.
+A writing sample will be requested and scheduled before the interview with the Director of the program is scheduled. - 8.
 For international applicants whose native language is other than English, a minimum score of 550 on TOEFL (Test of English as a Foreign Language).
 Information and application forms are available from: TOEFL Program, Educational Testing Services, Box 966, Princeton, N.J.
 08540. - 9.
 A completed health form verifying current immunizations/vaccinations as specified on the form, and freedom from health impairments that interfere with the performance of nursing responsibilities.
 After admission to the program, this will be an annual requirement.
-A completed Drug Screening and Backround check is required before starting Clinical Practicums. - 10.
-An interview with the Graduate Program Coordinator.
+A completed Drug Screening and Backround check and finger printing is required before starting Clinical Practicums.